PaulieScanlon/gatsby-funcjam-21/README.md

 - Get all Reactions stored in Fauna Database
 - Get all Comments stored in Fauna Database
 - Post a Reaction to Fauna Database
-- Post a Comment to Fauna Data (with server-side Authentication)
+- Post a Comment to Fauna Database (with server-side Authentication)
-- Post to Convertkit for Newsletter signups
+- Post to Convertkit for Newsletter signup

 ## 👀 Live Demo